Federated Domain Generalization: A Survey: Methodologies: A Survey

-Peng \textit{et al.} \cite{peng2019federated} put forward a method for unsupervised FDA that aligns the learned representations among different domains with the data distribution of the target domains to solve the domain shift.
+Peng \textit{et al.} \cite{peng2019federated} proposed an unsupervised FDA method that aligns learned representations across different domains with the data distribution of target domains to solve domain shift.
 Wu \textit{et al.} \cite{wu2021collaborative} proposed a new approach called Collaborative Optimization and Aggregation (COPA) by employing hybrid batch-instance normalization and collaboration of frozen classifiers to optimize a generalized target model for decentralized DG and UDA.
-Zhuang \textit{et al.} \cite{zhuang2022federated} introduced FedFR, a method for UDA in face recognition, which combines clustering-based DA and federated learning to improve performance on a target domain with different data distributions from the source domain.
+Zhuang \textit{et al.} \cite{zhuang2022federated} introduced FedFR, a method for UDA in face recognition, which combines clustering-based DA and FL to improve performance on a target domain with different data distributions from the source domain.
 Zhou \textit{et al.} \cite{zhou2022source} introduced STU-KD, a scheme for privacy-preserving adaptation of a compact model to edge devices, which combines DA techniques with knowledge distillation to efficiently transfer knowledge from a large target model to the compact model.
-The proposed DualAdapt method \cite{yao2022federated} is a FDA technique that enables the model to adapt to the target domains while preserving knowledge learned from the source domains, achieving high accuracy while minimizing communication costs and computational resources required on client devices.
-Niu \textit{et al.} \cite{niu2023mckd} introduced a novel federated UDA strategy termed knowledge filter to adapt the central model to the target data when unlabeled target data is available.
+The proposed DualAdapt method \cite{yao2022federated} is an FDA technique that enables the model to adapt to the target domains while preserving knowledge learned from the source domains, achieving high accuracy while minimizing communication costs and computational resources required on client devices.
+Niu \textit{et al.} \cite{niu2023mckd} introduced a novel federated UDA strategy termed knowledge filter to adapt the central model to the target data when unlabeled target data is available. \hlyellow{Qiu \textit{et al.}\mbox{\cite{qiu2023federated}} proposed \textit{Federated Semi-Supervised Learning} (FSSL) method, employing federated pseudo-labeling for distributed medical image domains, enhances FDG by effectively utilizing unlabeled data.}

-Overall, UDA in FDG plays a crucial role in addressing the domain shift problem and enhancing the transferability of models across federated domains, allowing them to perform well in unseen domains with limited labeled data.
+\hlyellow{In summary, UDA in FDG is pivotal for mitigating domain shift issues and boosting model transferability across federated domains.
+This enables models to achieve strong performance in unfamiliar domains, even with limited labeled data.}